jimjonesbr/oai_fdw/README.md

 `target_table`: Local table where the data from the OAI foreign table will be imported to.
 If the `target_table` does not exist, a new table with the given name will be automatically created - unless explicitly configured otherwise in the parameter `create_table`.
 The `target_table` will be appended if it already exists.
 If the `oai_table`, and consequently the `target_table`, have an `identifier` column, the system will ensure that records are not duplicated in the `target_table` by updating the records in case of a conflict (upsert).

-`page_size`: Page size (time interval) in which oai_fdw will request data from the OAI Server.
+`page_size`: Page size (time interval) in which the OAI Foreign Data Wrapper will request data from the OAI repository.
 For instance, setting this parameter to `1 day` within a time window from `2022-01-01` until `2022-01-10` will be translated into 10 distinct requests to the OAI repository.

 `start_date`:  Start date from the time window.